-The Software reportable segment derives revenue from the sale and lease of licenses for software products focused on the development and application of simulation, data analytics, and high-performance computing technology to synthesize and optimize designs, processes and decisions for improved business performance.
+The Software reportable segment derives revenue from the sale and lease of licenses for software products focused on the development and application of simulation technology to synthesize and optimize designs, processes and decisions for improved business performance.
 The Software segment also derives revenue from software support, upgrades, training and consulting services focused on product design and development expertise and analysis support from the component level up to complete product engineering at any stage of the lifecycle.
 To a much lesser extent, the Software segment also includes revenue from the sale of hardware products, primarily as a result of prior business acquisitions.

 The Client Engineering Services reportable segment provides support to its customers with long-term ongoing product design and development expertise in its market segments of Solvers & Optimization, Modeling & Visualization, Industrial and Concept Design, and high performance computing.
-The Company hires simulation specialists, designers, design engineers, materials experts, development and test specialists, manufacturing engineers and information technology and data analytics specialists for placement at customer sites for specific customer-directed assignments.
+The Company hires simulation specialists, industrial designers, design engineers, materials experts, development and test specialists, manufacturing engineers and information technology specialists for placement at customer sites for specific customer-directed assignments.